dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads.md

 ## Troubleshooting

-Below are some common problems encountered when working with uploading files, and their possible solutions.
+Below are some common problems encountered when working with uploading files and their possible solutions.

 ### Unexpected Not Found error with IIS